kcwebers/CodingDojoAlgos/Chapter00_Other/AverageSalary.md

-# Finding An Average on the DL
+# Finding An Average on the Down Low

 ### Three Employees want to know the average of their salaries.
 They are not allowed to share their individual salaries.
 * They cannot directly share their own salaries in anyway, which includes writing things down.